Lionk-Framework/Lionk/docs/userGuide/userGuide.md

 ![](pluginsDependancies.png)

-Once the plugin is loaded, it will appear in the list of active plugins, displaying key details such as the name, version, and author of the plugin.
+Once the plugin is loaded, it will appear in the list of loaded plugins, displaying key details such as the name, version, and author of the plugin.

 After the plugin is loaded, you can click on the **`SHOW DEPENDENCIES`** button to see a list of all the dependencies associated with the plugin.
 This section provides a detailed view of the required libraries and their specific versions, ensuring that all necessary components are present.

+If some dependecies are missing, an error will be displayed.

 ---